digitalcz/gosms/README.md

 You can use DigitalCz\GoSms\Auth\AccessTokenProvider which use PSR6 CachingInterface (see https://www.php-fig.org/psr/psr-6/) for automatically store token.
 Or you can implement your own by DigitalCz\GoSms\Auth\AccessTokenProviderInterface

+Client used value objects for Requests and Responses.
+If you want working with your own objects, you can implement DigitalCz\GoSms\Response\ResponseResolverInterface

 ```php
 // access token provider via Symfony
 $psr6Cache = new Symfony\Component\Cache\Adapter\FilesystemAdapter();